jhelvy/jKeyboard/README.md

 |  <kbd>f12</kbd> | Volume Increase |

 ## Other Custom Commands
+These are a few other tricks that I find particularly useful:

 |     Key      |    Action    |
 |:-------------|:-------------|
 | Tap <kbd>Left shift</kbd>  | <kbd>(</kbd> |